akshita1807/dbms/README.md

 Table must be in 3NF
 if have a functional dependency X → Y. In the particular functional dependency, X has to be the part of the super key of the provided table.

-# Disadvantages of Normalisation
+# Disadvantages of Normalization
 It is very time-consuming and difficult to normalize relations of a higher degree.
 Careless decomposition may lead to a bad database design, leading to serious problems.

-# DeNormalisation
+# DeNormalization
 The process of taking a normalized schema and making it non-normalized is called denormalization.Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 This can help us avoid costly joins in a relational database.Denormalization is the process of intentionally introducing redundancy into a relational database by combining tables or incorporating redundant data.
 This contrasts with the normalization process, where the goal is to reduce redundancy and dependencies.

 # Indexing